fishykins/engish/README.md

 [![docs]][docs.rs]
 [![Minimum Supported Rust Version]][Rust]

-A stringly opinionated crate that supports messing around with language (in ways you probably shouldn't).
+A strongly opinionated crate that supports messing around with language (in ways you probably shouldn't).

 <!-- ABOUT THE PROJECT -->
 ## About The Project